-You can be absolutely certain that every building leaks air.
+You can be absolutely certain that every building leaks air (Check out this Video).
 What’s less clear cut is where those leaks are.
 So what’s our approach?
 As we make buildings airtight, we often go through them with a smoker in order to root out the largest air leaks.

 How The Smoker Works

 To use the smoker we first set up a blower door and put positive pressure on the building, forcing air out of all of the gaps, cracks, and holes.
 Then the fun starts.
 As we go around with the smoker, the smoke gets sucked into each problem area and disappears into the wall or ceiling cavity.

 So why do we do this?
 How does it help us make a building airtight?

 Using the smoker helps take the guesswork out of sealing a building.
 Once we know where all of the major air leaks are in a building, we know exactly what we’re sealing and how effective our approach will be.